zmughal-experiment/decl-cm-playground/README.md

 particular, some CM systems allow for conditionals, loops, and ordering of tasks.
 While these constructs are useful, depending on their implementation, they can make the CM system less declarative.

+One approach that I'm thinking through is that CM systems could use a knowledge management system.
+This is already implemented in CFEngine 3 using Topic Maps.

+There is also a slightly related area called "knowledge-based configuration".
+This is more about using knowledge representation to model software product lines.